 Settings can be applied to the individual symbologies via the "Decoder parameters" menu option.
-The green check mark and red cross show which symbologies have been activated and which have not.
+The green checkmark and red cross show which symbologies have been activated and which have not.
 They can be activated or deactivated via the respective menus.
-You can make adjustments to the overall operation of the sensor via the General settings menu option.
+You can configure settings to the general operating principle of the sensor via the General settings menu option.